PrasannaBiscy/Prepinsta_winter_internship_2023/README.md

 # Data Analytics Internship at PrepInsta

 ## Overview
-I have completed a dynamic Data Analytics Internship at PrepInsta from December 2023 to January 2024.
+Iam pursuing a dynamic Data Analytics Internship at PrepInsta from December 2023 to January 2024.
 This intensive internship significantly enhanced my analytical skills and provided a practical platform to apply various data analysis techniques and methodologies.

 ## Internship Details
 - **Organization**: PrepInsta